Table of Contents

 Remove the lash strip from the package and gently bend back and forth.
 This helps loosen up the lash strip, making it more pliable.
+Hold lashes at one of the outer ends of the lash band to prevent damage to the lashes.
 Now, place lashes directly above the lash line.
 Lashes should begin a few millimeters away from the inner corner of your eye.
-Cut the ends to fit the length of an eyelid with small scissors.
+Cut the outer ends to fit the length of an eyelid with small scissors.

-Find a clear adhesive instead of black one to avoid messing up.
+- Find a clear adhesive instead of a black one to avoid messing up.

-Find a good lighting and look straight ahead with your eyes open.
+- Find good lighting and look straight ahead with your eyes open.

-Press the center of the false eyelashes, and use tweezers to attach the ends.
-Doesn’t matter which end first.
+- Press the center of the false eyelashes, and use tweezers to attach the ends.
+It doesn’t matter which end first.

 To lift them up, use an eyelash curler and press both false and your natural eyelashes.
 It’s a good way to blend false eyelashes with natural eyelashes.